-The PhD program consists of research leading to a thesis, and a minimum of \star 6 graded course work.
-This includes registering in BIOL 606 at least once during their program (students should participate in this course throughout their program).
-Students are encouraged to select a course from the following list after consultation with their supervisor or supervisory committee: BIOL 321, 335, 380, 430, 435 or 520 (BIOL 520 is strongly recommended).
-Students are also strongly encouraged to take BIOL 620 during the first or second year of their program.
+The PhD program consists of research leading to a thesis, and a minimum of ± 6 graded course work.
+In addition, students must register in BIOL 506 and 507 at least once during the program.
+Continued participation in BIOL 507 in subsquent years is recommended.
+Students are encouraged to select additional courses from the following list after consultation with their supervisor or supervisory committee: BIOL 321, 335, 380, 430, 520 or 508 (BIOL 520 is strongly recommended).
+Students are also strongly encouraged to take BIOL 620 during their first or second year.